AdrianKellor/BleManager/README.md

 Your BleManager allows for focused classes that can assume they are the only interactions happening with a device.
 That makes your application code easier to write, read and maintain.

+NOTE: This library is working but still in development, more features may be added in the future as I have time.
 # Quick Start

 ## Initializing